 For an even more compact option if you are going to use this product only occasionally, there are quite a few cloth harnesses on the market to secure your baby to standard size chairs.
-I’ve tried the Cozy Cover Easy Seat and the My Little Seat.
+I’ve tried and liked the Cozy Cover Easy Seat.

 5) A good baby carrier

 Most parents choose a carrier of some sort, but if you are going to travel a lot, choosing the right carrier is even more important.
 Frankly, there is no universally-right choice here, as each child has his or own preferences.
 We bought the ErgoBaby, which is a great ergonomic option for babies and toddlers.
 The only problem is that our daughter hated it, as it is a carrier in which the baby must face inward (update: our son, however adores it).
 We have also invested in a Baby Bjorn, but it is not as comfortable and isn’t good for older babies and toddlers.
 My advice?
 Try lots of options once your baby comes and use it regularly so your child is used to a given carrier when you do travel.
 That may have been part of our mistake the first time around.

 Travel Gear for Toddlers